 The best recipe for peanut brittle — a buttery sweet confection candy, crispy and crunchy and perfect for homemade holiday gifts for the holiday season or great recipe for the Christmas desserts table!
 You can make an easy peanut brittle recipe in microwave, but we decided to cook this candy the old fashioned way like grandma used to make!
 This classic peanut brittle is definitely a family favorite candy recipe for any time of year.

 Learn how to make this homemade candy recipe for the holidays or throughout the year.
-Fun cooking kids activities!
-This is the best homemade peanut brittle for eating and gifting and gifts from the kitchen for Christmas.

 How do you make peanut brittle from scratch?